yosemitebandit/vebsite/content/notes/os.md

 it performs translation between virtual and physical addresses
 * VAs have two parts: the page number and the offset -- the page is just a chunk of memory and the size of the page is typically around 1-4 KiB
-* the MMU looks up the page number in teh page table and gets the corresponding physical page number, combining that with the offset produces a PA
+* the MMU looks up the page number in the page table and gets the corresponding physical page number, combining that with the offset produces a PA
 * page tables are often implemented as sparse arrays or associated arrays